metio/terraform-provider-k8s/docs/data-sources/asdb_aerospike_com_aerospike_cluster_v1_manifest.md

 Optional:

 - `annotations` (Map of String)
-- `external_traffic_policy` (String) ServiceExternalTrafficPolicyType describes how nodes distribute service traffic they receive on one of the Service's 'externally-facing' addresses (NodePorts, ExternalIPs, and LoadBalancer IPs).
+- `external_traffic_policy` (String) ServiceExternalTrafficPolicy describes how nodes distribute service traffic they receive on one of the Service's 'externally-facing' addresses (NodePorts, ExternalIPs, and LoadBalancer IPs.
 - `load_balancer_source_ranges` (List of String)
 - `port` (Number) Port Exposed port on load balancer.
 If not specified TargetPort is used.
 - `port_name` (String) The name of the port exposed on load balancer service.